h1376h/MLCourse/ML_Obsidian_Vault/Lectures/7/Quiz/L7_3_Quiz.md

 2. Describe the relationship between Random Forest and bagging
 3. Why is feature subsampling important in Random Forest?
 4. How does Random Forest differ from simple bagging of decision trees?
+5. Calculate the probability that two trees will have completely different feature sets if each tree randomly selects 3 features from a total of 10 features

 For a detailed explanation of this question, see [Question 1: Random Forest Foundations](L7_3_1_explanation.md).